cloudnode/couchdbx-app/README.md

 ### Downloads

-Github does not allow hosting of binary files anymore.
-The [old download page](https://github.com/cloudnode/couchdbx-app/downloads) with CouchDB version 1.2 is still up.

-Newer builds are available from our Gitweb site.

 See [Downloads](http://gitweb.cloudno.de/downloads/) for a pre-compiled CouchDB 1.2.1 version for Mac OS X.

+The [old download page](https://github.com/cloudnode/couchdbx-app/downloads) with the earlier CouchDB version 1.2 is still up.

 ### Install